josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🇮🇷_Data_Wars_IRGC_Edition/🧭_what_this_pack_is_tracking.md

 - every wartime breach is part of one campaign;
 - similarity of method proves common sponsorship;
 - timing proves causation;
+- clustering proves coordination;
 - public silence proves hidden attribution;
-- or absence of public attribution means intelligence agencies know nothing.
+- absence of public attribution means intelligence agencies know nothing;
+- an attack on civilian infrastructure is automatically a war crime;
+- Iranian attribution automatically establishes an IHL violation;
+- or a system's importance to the state makes it a lawful military target.

 It also does not assume that official attribution is always immediate, complete, or politically neutral.

-The purpose is to preserve evidence, uncertainty, and pattern without flattening them into certainty.
+The purpose is to preserve evidence, uncertainty, operational effect, legal significance, and pattern without flattening them into certainty.

 ---